 Inferior vena cava filters otherwise known as IVCs are medical miracles.
 These tiny devices can be installed into a large vein in the body known as the inferior vena cava in order to help stop as well as prevent blockages from traveling through the blood stream.
 These blockages could potentially cause a stroke, heart attack or other form of health disaster if not treated or caught in time.
-The Greenfield filter is a specific type of IVC used in medicine today but not all patients are happy with the device and have filed IVC filter lawsuits claiming the devices cause severe injury.
+The Greenfield filter is a specific type of IVC used in medicine today but not all patients are happy with the device and have filed Greenfield IVC filter class action lawsuits claiming the devices cause severe injury.

 Vascular surgeons place the filter for the patient.
 They are specially trained and have extensive experience in this type of surgery, as many of them are different shapes and sizes and have complex components such as “legs” that can easily be bent or broken if not handled properly.
 These devices are also small, and placing them in the inferior vena cava can be strenuous and requires knowledge and experience.

 The Greenfield filter is used to help capture clots.
 This type of filter is a small, stainless steel device.
 Many filters are cone shaped with legs that stem from a small, round base.
 The Greenfield filter is cone-shaped, with six legs that stem from the base.
 Each of these legs has tiny hooks on the end to help with placement and stability during the initial installation and during its use.
 This type of filter has been used for approximately 30 years, and is a well-known tool in the medical world.